Jamaica Country Commercial Guide

 Product labeling is one of the more important, if not controversial matters handled by the BSJ.
 The Catalogue of Jamaican Standards lists requirements for over 30 different commodities.
 The list is wide and varied and includes items such as footwear, precious metals, household appliances, panty hose, thread, animal feeds, toys, furniture, and various packaged goods.

-To increase efficiency and effectiveness with respect to compliance of compulsory standards (technical regulations), a Label Registration Program was proposed.
+The BSJ administers a voluntary Label Registration Program to improve the compliance of compulsory standards (technical regulations).
 The program is intended to prevent labeling violations at ports of entry and in the domestic market.
 This registration program is voluntary and can assist the speedy processing of goods through Customs (using a database) for importers who have their labels registered with the BSJ.

 The steps required for this process are the:

-If the label is in conformance with the standards, the registration will be approved, a registration number assigned, and the label added to the compliant list.
+Labels in conformance with the standards will be approved and a registration number is then assigned, and the label added to the compliant list.

 Bureau of Standards Jamaica